Home Learning - Hawks

 Working on our spelling skills.

-Times tables: Next week in class the children will be working on facts relating to their 7 x tables.
+Times tables There will be no times table check next week.
+After Christmas the children will be working on facts relating to their 12 x tables.
 These questions are designed to be undertaken at speed using mental methods of computation.

 Please ask me if you have any questions relating to home learning, or if you need any resources.